anthonyec/godot_sfx/README.md

   <img src="logo.png" width="195" alt="SFX">
 </div>

+⚠️ I haven't officially "released" this yet, so some thing may change a lot.

 ## Installation
 - Install the plugin in the Addons folder
 - Enable it in `Project Settings > Addons`